aasiyahrashan/SeverityScoresOMOP/README.md

 - additional_filter_variable_nameP	Option to add an extra filter (usually by source name).
 This specifies the values to filter by.
 If there are multiple values, use more than one row.
 - Note:	For readability only, not used in the code.

+#### Requirements for the OMOP database
+- Needs to be a valid OMOP version 5.4 database
+- The Person, Visit Occurrence and Visit Detail tables need to be filled in.
+- Visit Occurrence should represent a hospital stay.
+Visit Detail can either represent an ICU/Ward say, or it can represent bed/room moves.
+- Visit Details which correspond to ICU care *must* have the `visit_detail_concept_id` set to `581379 - Inpatient Critical Care Facility`, since that's the variable used to determine if the patient was in ICU.
+- ICU Visit details which have a gap of <6 hours between them are 'pasted' together by default into a single ICU stay.
+- This is to prevent bed moves, or moves to scanners, etc from breaking up an ICU visit.

 #### TODO
 - Adapt the SQL queries to work for OMOP 5.3.1